 Your roof is probably the most important protective component of your home.
 So how do you know when it’s time to replace the roof?
 Age is the first clue…a roof is likely past its prime after 10 years or so.
 But there are other telltale signs to look for when it might be time for a roof replacement.

-to determine if it’s time to replace the roof.
-A simple visual inspection from a ladder or by viewing the roof through binoculars from the driveway and the backyard can reveal some tell-tale signs that your roof may be in need of repair or replacement.
-There may also be local professional contractors that would do this inspection for you at no charge.
+A simple visual inspection from a ladder or by viewing the roof through binoculars from the driveway and the backyard can reveal signs that your roof may be in need of repair or replacement.

 Missing Granules.
 It’s normal to have some granules dislodge from the shingles and collect in the gutters, especially when the roof is new.
 However, if granules are missing on the surface of the shingle, exposing the asphalt or fiberglass mat below, it can decrease the life of your roof.
 On aging shingles, areas of missing granules indicate it might be time to replace the roof.

 Buckling.
 A number of factors can cause shingles to buckle: improperly applied felt, wrinkled underlayment, poor roof ventilation or new shingles applied over an existing layer of shingles.
 If buckling is caused by wrinkled felt below the shingle, a roofing professional can simply remove the affected shingles, cut the wrinkle and replace the shingles.
 If the cause is poor ventilation, you’ll need to add ventilation to the attic space to allow heat and moisture to escape and keep attic temperatures lower.